samgeoesp/samgeoesp.github.io/index.md

 ### 11. Accessing Anatra remotely (off campus)

-To access Anatra from your personal laptop or any device off campus you must first set up a (VPN to the Bath network)[ https://www.bath.ac.uk/guides/setting-up-vpn-on-your-device/].
+To access Anatra from your personal laptop or any device off campus you must first set up a [VPN to the Bath network]( https://www.bath.ac.uk/guides/setting-up-vpn-on-your-device/).
 Once done, you can access balena at any time by connecting to the VPN and running the following in a terminal window: `ssh -X yourusername@balena.bath.ac.uk`